 Dividend growth companies also tend to be well managed, demonstrating a capacity to generate more consistent free cash flow.
 This cash allows management to invest in growing their businesses, even as they pay rising dividends.

 Historically, consistent dividend growth has also been associated with solid stock price appreciation.
 As a company’s dividends rise, the market bids up the price of its stock to reflect the additional income.
-This relationship was evident as PepsiCo’s dividend increased every year from 2000 through 2014, from $0.55 per share to $2.44 per share (a 10.45% compound annual growth rate), while PepsiCo’s stock price rose from $35.25 to $94.56 over the 15-year period ended December 31, 2014 (a 6.8% compound annual growth rate).
+This relationship was evident as PepsiCo’s (PEP) dividend increased every year from 2000 through 2021.

 One common characteristic of dividend growth companies’ consistent moderate growth and steady earnings is that they’re rarely cheap.
 After all, investors know these companies well and are almost always interested in owning them.
 If a company’s prospects remain in tact and shares are priced at fair value, however, we believe a continuation of a company’s historical record of generating rising free cash flow over the long term will make them a sound investment.

 While dividend growth stocks are a good fit for many kinds of investors, they are particularly attractive for retirees, who need to generate a long-term rising income to combat a long-term rising cost of living.
-Dividends for the S&P 500 as a whole have historically risen about 1.4 % faster than inflation during the past 50 years.
+Dividends for the S&P 500 as a whole have historically risen an average of 5.7% per year, about 1.7 % more than 4% average inflation over the past 50 years.

 Dividend growth investing may be an important strategy to pursue for retirees seeking rising retirement income and stable returns.
 Bonds also remain an important portfolio component for income and stability for many investors.
-But bonds are paying extraordinarily low yields as a result of today’s rock-bottom interest rates.
-And those low rates also make bonds particularly risky right now.
+But until recently, bonds have paid paying extraordinarily low yields as a result of the rock-bottom interest rates for the past 15 years.
+And bonds are not without meaningful price risk when interest rates rise, as we have witnessed this year.
 As rates rise, the values of outstanding bonds will fall, dealing a potentially serious blow to investors’ capital.